-Title IX of the Education Amendments of 1972.
-No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving federal financial assistance.
-The "Dear Colleague" letter states that it is the responsibility of institutions of higher education to "take effective steps to end sexual harassment and sexual violence".
+Title IX of the Education Amendments of 1972: No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving federal financial assistance.

 Alfred University’s Discrimination, Harassment and Sexual Misconduct Policy has been adopted to ensure that all students, faculty, staff and guests may work, study, and enjoy the society of the University community without being subjected to discrimination, harassment or any form of non-consensual sexual activity.

 At Alfred University, we seek to foster a collective sense of engagement, affirmation and belonging, where everyone is proud to be a member of our community.

 We acknowledge that institutions can both produce and reproduce systems of inequity and exclusion.
 We aim to develop a shared practice of inquiry and a culture of shared responsibility for the purpose of identifying, challenging and dismantling institutional oppression.

 To ensure inclusion, integrity and excellence in all we do: